pgm-stenhullebroeck/pgm-stenhullebroeck/README.md

 ### Hi there 👋

 My name is Sten Hullebroeck.
 I am a junior back-end web developer studying at Artevelde University.
-I'm very passionate about coding and plan to continue my studies in DEA at Howest University in the coming years.
+I'm very passionate about coding and plan to continue my studies in DAE at Howest University in the coming years.

 Currently I'm in my second year as a programmer.
 I have worked with JavaScript, HTML, CSS and Markdown syntax + Nunjucks aswell as React, PHP and TypeScript.
 Most of my projects so far have worked on express servers with MVC app architecture.